zenml-io/mlstacks/docs/book/getting-started/gcp.md

 mlstacks deploy -f quickstart_stack.yaml
 ```

 This will deploy our stack to GCP.
-It will also deploy/provision an GCS bucket
+It will also deploy/provision a GCS bucket
 (beginning with `zenml-mlstacks-remote-state` by default) which will be used as
 a remote state store and backend for your Terraform assets.
 This will happen
 first before the deployment of your stack.
 You can now check your GCP console to